sustglobal/dev-center/jekyll/userguide.md

 Our climate scenario analysis  follows definitions set forth from the Intergovernmental Panel for Climate Change - Coupled Model Intercomparison Project-Phase 6 [IPCC CMIP6](https://www.carbonbrief.org/explainer-how-shared-socioeconomic-pathways-explore-future-climate-change).
 The IPCC AR6/CMIP6 combines frontier climate science from world leading scientific institutions with realistic climate scenario modeling.
 While still under review, we anticipate it will become a standardized form of scientific climate scenario modeling in the coming decade.

 This guide covers the following three distinct climate scenarios:
 1. **Strong Mitigation:** This scenario covers the optimal sustainable path, also referred to as the Green Road (SSP1-RCP2.6).
-It encompassessocioeconomics and representative emissions pathways for a graduate and pervasive global shift towards a more sustainable future.
+It encompasses socioeconomics and representative emissions pathways for a graduate and pervasive global shift towards a more sustainable future.
 Carbon emissions begin to decline around 2020 and global mean temperatures rise approximately 2°C by 2100, a key goal of the Paris Climate Agreement.
 2. **Middle of the Road:** This scenario covers a middle path, with challenges to climate mitigation (SSP2-RCP4.5).
 In this scenario, environmental systems experience degradation, and although there are some improvements. overall the intensity of resource and energy use declines.
 This is a likely scenario if governments and policy reflect a strong sense of urgency towards climate adaptation.
 This is a likely scenario if governments and policy reflect a strong sense of urgency towards climate adaptation.
 Global mean temperatures rise approximately 3°C by 2100.
 3. **High Emissions:** This scenario covers a future where the world continues on its current trajectory (SSP5-RCP8.5).
 There is continued reliance on competitive markets to produce rapid technological progress..
 Global markets are increasingly integrated.
 There is a high reliance on fossil fuels, with emissions peaking around 2090 and global mean temperatures rising approximately 5°C by 2100.